polyaxon/polyaxon/site/docs/experimentation/tracking/artifacts-tracking.md

 ## Versioned assets logging

-Versioned assets logging is useful when the user needs to save the same asset but several times in the same run, based on timestamp value and / or steps.
+Versioned assets logging is useful when the user needs to save the same asset but several times in the same run, based on timestamp values and/or steps.
 For that the tracking module will automatically generate a new subpath under the `assets` sub-folder, e.g. `assets/model/dirname_STEP_NUMBER` or `assets/audio/filename_STEP_NUMBER`, and each time a logging method is called with the same artifact name, it will create a new entry in the event file and and a new subpath with the step number.